cdoyle-pdx/learn-srlinux/docs/get-started/interface.md

     type: subtle-note
 You might have noticed a bit of non-standard syntax in the spine1 configuration above.
 Rather than set ethernet-1/1.0 and ethernet-1/2.0 discretely, I set a range using a combination of curly braces and a comma.
 SR Linux supports defining a range **{_n_}** and/or using wildcards **(*)** to optimize configuration and show/info output.
 These tools can even be combined and stacked within the same command!

-/// tab | `Curly braces and a pair of periods for a range`
+`Curly braces and a pair of periods for a range`
 ```
 --{ +* candidate shared default }--[ network-instance default ]--
 A:spine1# set interface ethernet-1/{1..7}.0
 ```
 _This range command will include ethernet-1/1.0 through ethernet-1/7.0_

-///
-/// tab | `Curly braces and commas for specific values`
+`Curly braces and commas for specific values`
 ```
 --{ +* candidate shared default }--[ network-instance default ]--
 A:spine1# set interface ethernet-1/{1,2,3,5,7}.0
 ```
 _This range command will include ethernet-1/1.0, ethernet-1/2.0, ethernet-1/3.0, ethernet-1/5.0, and ethernet-1/7.0_

-///
-/// tab | `Combine elements to optimize your command`
+`Combine elements to optimize your command`
 ```
 --{ +* candidate shared default }--[ network-instance default ]--
 A:spine1# set interface ethernet-1/{1..3,5,7}.0
 ```
 _This range command will include ethernet-1/1.0, ethernet-1/2.0, ethernet-1/3.0, ethernet-1/5.0, and ethernet-1/7.0_

-///
-/// tab | `Use wildcards just about anywhere!`
+`Use wildcards just about anywhere!`
 ```
 --{ + running }--[  ]--
 A:spine1# info interface *